i2mint/lkj/README.md

 # lkj

-A dump of homeless useful utils
+Lightweight Python Kit.
+A place for useful python utils built only with pure python.

 To install:	```pip install lkj```